Frequently Asked Questions (updated 4/16/19)

 The Manuals for Administering and Scoring each of our examinations are available on our Important Documents page.

-The Answer Key for the multiple choice-based parts of our examinations will be made available only on the Buzz Learning Management System on the date of administration of our examinations.
-The Answer Key will be released at 12:00 pm for examinations that occur in the morning and at 4:00 pm for examinations that occur in the afternoon.
+The Scoring Key for the multiple choice-based parts of our examinations will be made available only on the Buzz Learning Management System on the date of administration of our examinations.
+The Scoring Key will be released at 12:00 pm for examinations that occur in the morning and at 4:00 pm for examinations that occur in the afternoon.